Salman Ahmad: Social work

 In 2009, Ahmad and his wife Samina were involved in raising money for Swat's Internally displaced persons.

 As a UNAIDS Goodwill ambassador, he worked to raise awareness about HIV/AIDS.
 Ahmad while opening the first dialogue with young people at IX International Congress on AIDS in Asia and the Pacific's (ICAAP) Community Dialogue Space in 2009 said, "Young people need to be on board to turn the tide, as it is their decision-making over their bodies and their sexuality that will determine their future status".

 Politics

 Salman Ahmad has been often seen at Pakistan Tehreek-e-Insaf's (tr.
 Pakistan Justice Party; simply known as PTI) rallies which is founded by cricketer-turned politician Imran Khan.
 Salman Ahmad sings patriotic and revolutionary songs in these rallies which revitalizes the whole environment, he is often alleged as being a member of the party as well.

 In October 2016, Salman Ahmad was taken into custody by Islamabad police along with various other PTI's workers after the activists clashed with the law enforcement officers in Rawalpindi.

+In December 2024, his basic membership from PTI was cancelled following a notification arguing that Salman Ahmad had written "unwarranted and scurrilous posts" about the relatives of Imran Khan, and that he was "sowing division and discontent" among PTI members and sympathizers, the party eventually asking him to dissociate from the party in media appearances.